danvega/danvega-dev-nuxt/content/blog/2020/06/03/deno-standard-in-out.md

 ---
 title: "Working with Standard Input and Output in Deno"
-slug: deno-stdin-stdout
+slug: deno-standard-in-out
 date: "2020-06-03T20:00:00.500Z"
 published: true
 description: "In this tutorial I will show you how to work with standard input and output in Deno."
 author: "Dan Vega"
 tags:
-  - "deno"
+  - "Deno"
-  - "javascript"
+  - "JavaScript"
 cover: "./deno_stdin_stdout-cover.png"
 ---